-Considerable attention was given in 1976 to developing an integrated information system which not only defines the origins of the many crosses being undertaken and the desirable factors to be selected in each hybrid population, but also maintains results from the progeny facilitated by the use of information cards.
+Considerable attention was given in 1976 to developing an integrated information system which not only defines the origins of the many crosses being undertaken and the desirable factors to be selected in each hybrid population, but also maintains results from the progeny testing in a computerized and continuously updated form.
+This system helps the disciplines in their progeny screening programs, permits the breeder to better plan his crosses, and ensures that maximum advantage is taken of genetic variability in the segregating progenies.